dlwicksell/axiom/README.md

     $ man man

-If you are installing manually, you will also need to install the m-tools.txt Vim help documentation.
+If you are installing manually, you will also need to install the axiom.txt Vim help documentation.
 In a Vim editing session, type:

     :helptags ~/.vim/doc